Nuestra Señora de Gracia Church: Construction

 Makeshift buildings were constructed from March 7, 1601, to 1605, as the monastery was declared a community house (dormus formata).
 Juan de Montes de Oca, who was elected as Prior Administrator of Guadalupe, started the construction of a stone sanctuary.
-Juan de Montes de Oca is a relative of the leader of the Filipino-Mexican Revolution against Spain Isidoro Montes de Oca, the battle standard of which was also Our Lady of Guadalupe of Mexico, the same titular patron as the current church in Makati.
+Juan Montes de Oca, and family had arrived to the Philippines, according to Rafael Bernal from their homelands at Mexico, Juan de Montes de Oca is a relative of the leader of the Filipino-Mexican Revolution against Spain Isidoro Montes de Oca, the battle standard of which was also Our Lady of Guadalupe of Mexico, the same titular patron as the current church in Makati.
 However, work was derailed due to his transfer to another assignment.
 Succeeding prior administrators did little on the project as they were easily transferred too to other mission outposts.
 In 1623, Hernando Guerrero continued the work of his predecessors and was notable in constructing many portions of the monastery and the belfry.
 The sanctuary and monastery, however, were finished by Estacio Ortíz in 1630.

 The breaking of the rocky ground for the church foundations cost the Augustinians time and money.
 The stone was quarried from the Guadalupe mountains, and lime was mixed in the many ovens and factories in operation nearby to make tiles, bricks, and large earthenware.